From the Tools menu (cogwheel icon) go to Site Configuration > Archives.

-You can also toggle the enabled/disabled state for an archive.
-This controls whether an archive is available or not to users.
-This can be a quick and convenient way to completely disable an archive without deleting it permanently.
+You can toggle the enabled/disabled state for an archive to make the archive available/unavailable to users.
+This is a quick and convenient way to completely disable an archive without deleting it permanently.

 URL to the index

-A FotoWeb archive has to be pointed to an Index Manager archive.
+A FotoWeb archive must point to an Index Manager archive.
 The Index Manager connection uses TCP/IP to communicate with the server, and the connection string is in reality a URL.
-Click on the Browse button (...) to open the connection dialog and type in the name of the Index Manager server.
+Select Browse (...) to open the connection dialog and enter the name of the Index Manager server.
 If no previous connections have been made to the Index Manager server you will be asked to authenticate.
-Upon successful authentication a list of available indexes will be shown, and you can choose the index you wish to connect to.
+Upon successful authentication, a list of available indexes will be shown and you can choose the index to which you wish to connect.

-Important: When connecting to an Index Manager server that does not use the default communications port (7000), you will need to specify the port number along with the hostname to list the available archives on the server.
-For example, to connect to indexserver1 using port 7008, type in the following in the connection dialog: indexserver1:7008.
+Note: When connecting to an Index Manager server that does not use the default communications port (7000), you must specify the port number and hostname to list the available archives on the server.
+For example, to connect to indexserver1 using port 7008, enter the following in the connection dialog: indexserver1:7008.
 Port numbers for regular and encrypted communications can be set in the Operations Center.

 Using a secure connection to an Index Manager server

-When connecting FotoWeb to an Index Manager server, you have the possibility to connect using a secure, encrypted connection.
+When connecting FotoWeb to an Index Manager server, you can connect using a secure, encrypted connection.

-To connect to Index Manager using secure communications (TLS) you will need to specify fwps:// as a prefix to the hostname in the server connection dialog.
-So, assuming the Index Manager server is called IMSERVER and uses TLS, type in fwps://imserver in the server connection dialog to list the server's indexes.
+To connect to Index Manager using secure communications (TLS) you need to specify fwps:// as a prefix to the hostname in the server connection dialog.
+So, assuming the Index Manager server is called IMSERVER and uses TLS, enter fwps://imserver in the server connection dialog to list the server's indexes.

-It is also possible to connect securely by typing in the hostname followed by the secure port number, as such: IMSERVER:7001 (given that port 7001 is used for secure communications)
+You can also connect securely by entering the hostname followed by the secure port number, as such: IMSERVER:7001 (given that port 7001 is used for secure communications)